hynhdih/Training_OM/AWS/S4_IAM_AWS_CLI.md

 ## 7. IAM Guidelines & Best Practices
 - Don’t use the root account except for AWS account setup
 - One physical user = One AWS use
+**- Use the root account only to create your first IAM User and a few account/service management tasks.
+For everyday tasks, use an IAM User.**